-- highlight their own strengths - identify areas for growth and ongoing professional learning - build capability aligned to cluster strategic plans.
+- highlight their own strengths - provide evidence of their new learning - identify areas for growth and ongoing professional learning - build capability aligned to cluster strategic plans.

-If an RTLB is identified as not meeting the expected performance requirements, the lead kura/school board must first address the matter through its normal employment policies and the staff performance requirements identified in the relevant employment agreement.
+If an RTLB is identified as not meeting the expected performance requirements, the lead school/kura board must first address the matter through its normal employment policies and the staff performance requirements identified in the relevant employment agreement.
 Support from the NZSTA industrial relations service should be sought.

-The employer should become familiar with the reporting requirements of the New Zealand Teachers Council if further action is required.
+The employer should become familiar with the conduct and competence reporting requirements of the New Zealand Education Council if further action is required.